 - precious metals and currency.

-Once the restrictions had been lifted, EU entities began legal trading to Iran, including with Iranian entities.
+Once the restrictions had been lifted (bar a few exceptions), EU entities were able to begin trading to Iran legally, including with Iranian entities.
 That said, some restrictive EU measures remain in place (but these relate largely to military goods: weapons and items that might be used for internal repression) and some entities and individuals remain listed.
 This has meant a need for all trades related to Iran to be checked to ensure that they comply with the remaining sanctions.

 - requirements for cargo inspections on all cargo going to or from North Korea by sea or air, or which has been brokered or facilitated by North Korea or its nationals, or which is being transported on North Korean flagged aircraft or maritime vessels;